 UK police hunt motive in Nottingham attack as friends mourn student athlete victims

-LONDON (AP) — Police worked Wednesday to piece together details of a knife and van attack that killed two 19-year-old students and another man in the English city of Nottingham, as friends and family remembered the two younger victims as talented athletes with a passion for life.
+LONDON (AP) — Police worked Wednesday to piece together details and the motive of a knife and van attack that killed two 19-year-old students and a 65-year-old man in the English city of Nottingham, as friends and family remembered the two younger victims as talented athletes with a passion for life.

-Nottingham University students Barnaby Webber and Grace Kumar were stabbed to death in a street near student housing before dawn on Tuesday.
+Nottingham University students Barnaby Webber and Grace O’Malley-Kumar were stabbed to death in a street near student housing before dawn on Tuesday.

-Police say a 31-year-old suspect also killed a man in his 50s more than a mile (1.6 kilometers) away, stole his van and ran down a group of pedestrians.
+Police say a 31-year-old suspect also killed school caretaker Ian Coates more than a mile (1.6 kilometers) away as he headed to work, stole his van and ran down a group of pedestrians.
 Three people were hurt, one critically, in the hit-and-run.

+Nottinghamshire Police released more details of the attacks on Wednesday, saying a man matching the suspect’s description tried to enter a care home after the two students were stabbed, but was kept out by residents.

-Police subdued the suspect with a stun gun nearby and detained him on suspicion of murder.
-Police said they believe the attacker acted alone and were working with counterterrorism officers to try to establish a motive.
+Police subdued the suspect with a stun gun after he abandoned the van, and detained him on suspicion of murder.
+Police said they believe the attacker acted alone, and were working with counterterrorism officers to try to establish a motive.
 The attack has not been labeled terrorism by the authorities, and police are investigating issues including the suspect’s mental health.

 The BBC and other U.K. media reported that the suspect, whose name has not been released, is originally from West Africa and has lived legally in Britain for many years and did not have a criminal record.